-From our Shareholders
+From our Family Shareholders

-We are ultimately responsible for the tone at the top which will cascade down to every level of the company and for overseeing the implementation of our company's long and short-term strategic plans; these play a crucial role in fostering an environment that will support the embedding of sustainability into the strategies of the company, for which we are the moral compass.
+We are ultimately responsible for the tone at the top which will cascade down to every level of the company and for overseeing the implementation of our company's long and short-term strategic plans; these play a crucial role in fostering an environment that will support the embedding of sustainability into the strategies of the Group's companies, for which we are the moral compass.

-For our 158-year family-owned enterprise, sustainability could ultimately be defined for the shareholders as the utmost desire to leave the most fitting family legacy:
+For our 158 year family-owned enterprise, sustainability could ultimately be defined for the shareholders as the utmost desire to leave the most fitting family legacy:

 - a flourishing Group our employees are proud to work for,

 - reputable brands our customers are proud to shop for, and